Ghostrider-DbD-/Virtual-Garage-and-Hanger/README.md

 Merge the contents of description.ext with your description.ext

-Merget the contents of init.sqf into your current init.sqf.
+Merge the contents of init.sqf into your current init.sqf.

+An example of virtual hanger terminals and spawn points I use is included.

 Server: